PojavLauncherTeam/PojavLauncher/README.md

 - Impossible for directly run.
 RoboVM is AOT Compiler.

 ## Known issues (v2)
+- For many reports, Android 6 users can't run any Minecraft versions and error `ClassNotFoundException`.
+Confirmed in #237 #123 #55.
+Not confirmed in #217 #46 #21.
 - Some Huawei devices can't run Minecraft or OptiFine.
 - Can't run multiple versions at same time.